YanCotta/YanCotta/README.md

 ---

-## 🚀 Current Focus
+## 🚀 Current Focus (2025)
-LLMs Trainer at Outlier (2024 - Present)
-Optimizing LLM coding capabilities and AI-driven data manipulation
-Specializing in multi-agent AI, AI research automation, and emerging AI technologies

 AI for Science | Research and Development
-Advancing AI applications for bioinformatics, genomics, and cognitive AI research
+- Advancing AI applications for bioinformatics, genomics, and cognitive AI research
-Designing AI-powered research assistants that accelerate discovery
+- Designing AI-powered research assistants that accelerate discovery
+- Specializing in multi-agent AI, AI research automation, and any and all emerging AI technologies

-Expanding AI Engineering Skills
+- Expanding AI Engineering Skills
-Deepening expertise in C++, Go, MLOps, and AI scalability
+- Deepening expertise in C++, Go, MLOps, and AI scalability
-Developing high-performance AI architectures for real-world applications
+- Developing high-performance AI architectures for real-world applications

 ---